The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 GFA in square feet = Plot ratio x Site area in square feet

-The Master Plan is reviewed every five years, so the next one will probably be available in 2024.
+The Master Plan is reviewed every five years, so the next one will be available in 2024.

 Looking to sell your property?